walter-a-jablonowski/simple-nutrition-counter/misc/usage.md

 # Nutrient group data

 short:                           # short name used as short unique id in daily files (file name is alternative id used in code)
 name:                            # display name
 unit:      mg
 per:       day
 comment:   "Increased need if doing sports"
+sources:   ""                    # source of information
 amounts:

   # same as below